hopsoft/han/readme.md

 # HAN - Hypermedia API Navigation

-### HAN is a specification designed to communicate navigation concerns for hypermedia APIs
+### A specification for communicating hypermedia API navigation concerns

 This spec defines the data structures needed to represent a HAN compliant API response.